Greece Moments Greece Moments

 › Ierapetra – Lasithi: 80 km (1 hr 45 min)

-If you are coming from the direction of Sitia or Agios Nikolaos to the Lasithi Plateau, you will reach the Dikti Mountains via an extremely charming but winding mountain road.
-It is about 40 km from the coast, passing through the hamlets of Amigdali, Zenia and Potami before reaching the village of Mesa Lasithi at the eastern entrance of the plateau.
+If you’re driving to the Lasithi Plateau from Sitia or Agios Nikolaos, you’ll ascend into the Dikti Mountains via an extremely scenic but winding mountain road.
+It’s about 40 km from the coast, and you’ll pass through the hamlets of Amigdali, Zenia, and Potami before reaching the village of Mesa Lasithi at the eastern entrance to the plateau.

 Mesa Lasithi Hochebene Dörfer Dikti Gebirge